 This same statement from GS 24:3 is directly quoted within the Catechism of the Catholic Church, officially promulgated in its 1997 Latin edition by John Paul II:

-Read the complete article in the above book, available in print or Kindle format.
+Read the complete article in the below book, available in print or Kindle format.

 St. Francis of Assisi and the Conversion of the Muslims,

 The Greatest Catholic President: Garcia Moreno of Ecuador

 The Truth about Padre Pio's Stigmata and Other Wonders of the Saint

 Vatican II, Evolution, and Medjugorje: Hubris, Heresy, and Mystery